Why You Need Behavioral Targeting In E-Commerce Search

 - Highest discounted products, etc.

-- Track and classify the products based on the above criteria.
+- Track and classify products

-- Create and manage such business rules for each of the above.
+- Create and administer business rules

-- And if you're lucky, provide a management dashboard that enhances merchandiser productivity, accuracy and turn-around time for such requests.
+- And if you're lucky, provide a management dashboard that enhances merchandiser productivity, accuracy, and turn-around time for such requests.

-Achieving accuracy at scale is better off automatedLets say you put in the human effort needed to build the merchandising rules for promotions, cross-selling and up-selling based on the data you're collecting.
-At the scale I am talking about, the risk of a human creating an incorrect rule is pretty high.
-Furthermore, with the variable patterns in buying and browsing behavior, keeping the rules updated is an even tougher task.
-This is where e-commerce search needs to automate:
+Let's say you put in the human effort needed to build the merchandising rules for promotions, cross-selling, and up-selling based on the data you're collecting.
+The risk of a human creating an incorrect rule is pretty high on the scale I am talking about.
+Furthermore, keeping the rules updated is an even more demanding task with the variable patterns in buying and browsing behavior.
+It is at this point that eCommerce search must be automated to enhance the following:

-- the collection of behavioral data
+- The collection of behavioral data

-- quantifying the data into metrics
+- Quantifying the data into metrics